Mirandadaa/mica-gd300/lectures/w2-ae-basics.md

 Now, you are done.
 All you need to do is to hit the *Render* button and wait until it finishes.

 ## Testing
 Play in a video player you prefer.
-Make sure everthing is ok.
+Make sure everthing looks and plays ok.
 If not, you can come back to the AE project and make adjustments and repeat the rendering process.

-## Next...
-There are many things we skip in this posting.
-Hopefully, this will give you a very basic idea of how it is like to work in After Effects.